th-trang/distributed_system/ReadingAssignments/TCP-IP Sockets in Java - Chapter 1.md

 - The name-resolution service can access info from a wide variety of sources.
 2 primary sources are
   - The *Domain Name System (DNS)*: a distributed database that maps *domain names* to Internet addresses and other info.
 DNS protocol allows hosts connected to the Internet to retrieve info from that database using TCP or UDP.
   - *Local configuration databases* are generally OS-specific mechanisms for local name-to-Internet address mappings.
+## 1.4 Clients and Servers
+- The terms *client* and *server* refer to these roles: the client program initiates communication, while the server program waits passively for and then responds to clients that contact it.
+- The client-server distinction is important because the client needs to know the server's address and port (but not vice versa).
+With the sockets API, the server can learn the client's address info when it receives the initial communication from the client.
+- The client finds out a server's IP address and port number by knowing the name of the server it wants and using the name-resolution service to learn the corresponding Internet address.
+Finding a server's port is a different story.
+In principle, server can use any port.
+But in the Internet, there is a convention of assigning well-known port numbers to certain applications controlled by the *Internet Assigned Number Authority (IANA)*
+## 1.5 What is a Socket?
+- A socket is an abstraction through which an application may send and receive data.
+It allows an application to plug unto the network and communicate with other applications that are plugged into the same network.
+Information written to the socket can be read by an application on a different machine and vice versa.
+- Different types of sockets correspond to different underlying protocol suites and different stacks of protocols within a suite.
+- The main type of sockets in TCP/IP today are *stream sockets* and *datagram sockets*.
+  - **Stream sockets** use TCP as the end-to-end protocol (with IP underneath) and thus provide a reliable byte-stream service.
+A TCP/IP stream socket represents one end of a TCP connection.
+  - **Datagram sockets** use UDP (with IP underneath) and thus provide a best-effort datagram service that applicatopns can use to send individual messages upto about 65,500 bytes in length.
+- A TCP/IP socket is uniquely identified by an Internet address, an end-to-end protocol (TCP and UDP) and a port number.